trillium-rs/trillium/docs/src/architecture.md

 ## Composability

-Myco is published as a set of components that can be easily composed to create web servers.
+Trillium is published as a set of components that can be easily composed to create web servers.
 One of the goals of this design is that to the extent possible, all components be replaceable by alternatives.